Mary90272/hpux-pam-compat/README.md

 # HP-UX 8-Character Password Compatibility (PAM)

-## This project introduces an HP-UX–compatible 8-character password fallback mechanism on Linux using PAM.
-It allows legacy HP-UX migrated users to authenticate with the first 8 characters of their long password, while all other users continue using full modern password hashing.

 ## Overview
+This project provides an HP-UX–compatible 8-character password fallback on Linux using a custom PAM module.

-Some legacy systems (e.g., HP-UX) only stored and validated the first 8 characters of user passwords.
+It is designed for migrations where legacy HP-UX user accounts only validated the first 8 characters of their passwords.
-After migration to Linux, these users may not be able to authenticate because Linux validates the full-length password.

-This project adds an optional fallback for such users by introducing:

-A custom PAM module: pam_hpux_compat.so

-A dedicated PAM stack: hpux-test

-A conditional include in common-auth

-A Linux group (legacyhpux) to control which users receive compatibility behavior

-Only users added to the legacyhpux group get the 8-character fallback.
+Only users placed in the legacyhpux group receive fallback behavior.
+All other users authenticate normally with full-length passwords.

+📦 Quick Start: Use the Prebuilt PAM Binary

+This repository includes a fully working, precompiled PAM module.

+You can use it immediately without compiling anything.

+Install the ready-to-use module: sudo cp pam_hpux_compat.so /lib64/security/ sudo chmod 644 /lib64/security/pam_hpux_compat.so

+Once copied, the module is ready to be used by PAM.

+Minimal setup

+If you only want the functionality and do not need to inspect the source:

+Install the .so file (above)

+Use the provided hpux-test PAM stack

+Add the two include lines to common-auth

+Add users to legacyhpux as needed

+This gives you full HP-UX password compatibility without downloading the entire project.

+📁 Full Project / Source Code

+If you want auditing, transparency, or the ability to modify the module:

+Download or clone the repository to access:

+pam_hpux_compat.c (source)

+pam_check.c (optional helper source)

+pam_hpux_compat.so (ready binary)

+hpux-test (PAM stack)

+Modified common-auth.current

+All original backups

+INFO.txt

+README.txt

+Full tarball of files used during implementation

+This allows full code review and reproducibility of the environment.

 File Changes & Paths
 1. New PAM Module
 /lib64/security/pam_hpux_compat.so

-2. New Include Stack
+2. New PAM Include Stack
 /etc/pam.d/hpux-test

-This stack runs:

-pam_unix (full password check)
+Runs:

+pam_unix (normal full password)

 pam_hpux_compat (8-char fallback)

 3. Modified Global Entry Point

-File edited:

-/etc/pam.d/common-auth

-Two lines added at the very top:
+/etc/pam.d/common-auth — two lines added at top:

 auth    [success=1 default=ignore]   pam_succeed_if.so user notingroup legacyhpux
 auth    include                      hpux-test